Kwaku Amoa-Awuah

 Kwaku Amoa-Awuah (14 July 1926 – 23 January 2015), also known by the name Kwaku Manu, was a Ghanaian politician in the first republic.
 He was the member of parliament for the Akim Abuakwa East constituency from 1954 to 1965.
-In 1965, he became the member of parliament representing the Suhum constituency and the Minister for Labour.
+In 1965, he became the member of parliament representing the Suhum (Ghana parliament constituency) constituency and the Minister for Labour.
 Prior to his ministerial appointment, he served as deputy minister in various ministries.
 During the fourth republic he was made chairman of the council elders of the Convention People's Party, a post he held until December 2014.

 Early life and education

 Amoa-Awuah was born on 14 July 1926 at Larteh-Akwapim in the Eastern Region of Ghana (then Gold Coast).
 His parents were then living in Suhum, and raised him there.
 His primary education began at the Methodist Primary School in Apedwa and continued at the Suhum Primary School.
 His schooling continued at the Effiduase New Juaben Middle School, and he received a Standard Seven Certificate.
 He had his secondary education at Trinity College, Suhum, from 1941 to 1946, and that year he obtained his Cambridge School Certificate.
 In 1951, he passed his London Matriculation examination through private studies.
 He later began legal studies at the local law school, but did not finish them.